openshift/hive/docs/using-hive.md

 ### DNS

+### Native

-OpenShift installation requires a live and functioning DNS zone in the cloud account into which you will be installing the new cluster(s).
+For clouds where there is support for automated IP allocation and DNS configuration, (AWS, Azure, and GCP) an OpenShift installation requires a live and functioning DNS zone in the cloud account into which you will be installing the new cluster(s).
 For example if you own example.com, you could create a hive.example.com subdomain in Route53, and ensure that you have made the appropriate NS entries under example.com to delegate to the Route53 zone.
 When creating a new cluster, the installer will make future DNS entries under hive.example.com as needed for the cluster(s).

+#### Managed DNS

 In addition to the default OpenShift DNS support, Hive offers a DNS feature called Managed DNS.
 With Managed DNS, Hive can automatically create delegated zones for approved base domains.
 For example, if hive.example.com exists and is specified as your managed domain, you can specify a base domain of cluster1.hive.example.com on your `ClusterDeployment`, and Hive will create this zone for you, add forwarding records in the base domain, wait for it to resolve, and then proceed with installation.

+### Non-native

+For other platforms/clouds (OpenStack, oVirt, and VSphere), there is presently no native DNS auto-configuration available.
+This requires some up-front DNS configuration before a cluster can be installed.
+It will typically be necessary to reserve virtual IPs (VIPs) that will be used for the cluster's management (eg `api.mycluster.hive.example.com`) and for the cluster's default ingress routes (eg `\*.apps.mycluster.hive.example.com`).
+Each platform/cloud's configuration will have its own system for alocating or reserving these IPs.
+Once the IPs are reserved, DNS entries must be published as A records (or simply making local host entries to manage the DNS-to-IP translations on the host(s) running Hive) so that the cluster's API endpoint will be accessible to Hive.

+#### oVirt

+In addition to reserving IPs for the API and ingress for the cluster, installing pre-4.6 versions of OpenShift onto oVirt requires providing an additional DNS IP for the internal DNS server operated by the cluster.
+This value must be populated into the Secret containing the `install-config.yaml` information.

 ### Pull Secret